Free Rental Background Check on Myself: Run One Now (5 Quick Steps)

 Before doing a background investigation on a tenant, the occupant must give written authorization and acceptance.
 A tenant can include a part that expressly requests their consent and approval within their rental application.
 It is prohibited to conduct a background investigation on a tenant who is unaware that they are being investigated.

-How Many Years Can a Landlord Go Back on A Background Check?
+How Many Years Can a Landlord Go Back on a Background Check?

 The Fair Credit Reporting Act (FCRA – the federal legislation that controls tenant background investigations) enables credit and bankruptcy records to be disclosed for seven and ten years.